maelh/enddl22-autonomousrc_car/README.md

 ~/indigo_catkin_ws/src/ackermann_robot/launch$ roslaunch ./mapping_20m.launch
 ~/indigo_catkin_ws/src/ackermann_robot$ rosrun rviz rviz -d ./rviz_config/amcl_rc_car.rvi
 ```
-z

 ### How can I see rostopic and record data? ###

-1. If you want to see rostopic lists, then type
+* If you want to see rostopic lists, then type

 ```
 #!shell

 rostopic list -v
 ```
-2. If you want to see images or plot by choosing visualization and add image_view and plot
+* If you want to see images or plot by choosing visualization and add image_view and plot

 ```
 #!shell